October 7-10, 2022

 What About Food?

 Your camp fee includes meals from dinner the first night to breakfast the day we leave.
-All meals include vegetarian offerings, and our menus will be built on your registration form dietary responses.
+All meals include vegetarian, vegan, and gluten-free offerings, and will try to address your dietary needs.

-We will make every effort to provide alternative selections, and you can also help prepare meals.
+We will make every effort to provide alternative selections, and you can also volunteer to help prepare meals.
 However, the kitchen is small, and not available for personal cooking.

 If your needs are highly individual you might want to bring some prepared food – there is a shared camper refrigerator.
 Contact us with any questions.

 There is no snack bar, soft drinks, etc. If you need snacks or special food, we can store a small amount in the camp frig.
-Raccoons and chipmunks will eat anything in your cabin or tent.
+Raccoons and chipmunks and other monsters will eat anything in your cabin or tent.

 Does Camp Run on a Schedule?